Nightforce ATACR 1-8x24 F1

 In budget scopes (under $600), FFP designs often suffer from:

 Our advice: If your budget is under $1,000, stick to a high-quality Second Focal Plane (SFP) scope like the Primary Arms PLxC, Vortex Viper PST, or Trijicon Credo.
 You get brighter glass, a daylight-bright dot, and a more forgiving eyebox for the money.
 Save FFP for when you can afford a Vortex Razor Gen III, Nightforce NX8, or Kahles K16i.
-For the latest innovations in scope technology, including fire control systems and computational optics, see our SHOT Show 2026 best optics roundup.
+Shopping the budget tier specifically?
+Our best budget LPVO guide ranks the seven 1-6x and 1-8x scopes worth buying in the budget tier.
+For extended-range precision, the Primary Arms PLxC 1.5-12x36 RDB pushes FFP holdovers out to 12x with the same diffractive reticle tech.
+For the latest innovations in scope technology, including fire control systems and computational optics, compare this guide with our budget AR-15 optics guide and our SHOT Show 2026 best optics roundup.

 Affiliate links (?)